-It is not unusual to work extra hours and to work irregular schedules.
+It is not unusual to work extra hours and to work irregular schedules as an orthopedic surgeon.
 This is particularly true when they are on-call.
 When they are not doing surgeries, they will see patients and recommend surgery or a different treatment.
-Although their primary job is to operate, they will likely suggest more conservative measures for many problems.

 Bonuses & Benefits

-The primary benefit for orthopedic surgeons is that they get to help people return from injury and go back to their normal lives.
-However, they also see a lot of external benefits such as extensive time-off, tuition reimbursement, and the opportunity to attend and present at national or international conferences.
+Orthopedic surgeons also enjoy extensive time-off, tuition reimbursement, and the opportunity to attend and present at national or international conferences.

 Orthopedic surgeons who work in group settings will be able to coordinate their schedule with other surgeons to make sure that someone is available to operate in the event of an emergency.
 As orthopedic surgeons gain experience, they will see better and more flexible hours.
 For example, when they are a new attending they may have to work overnight more frequently and as they gain experience their schedule improves.

 The table below shows the healthcare benefits by country.
 It is broken down into medical, dental, and vision benefits.

 |Country||United States||Canada||United Kingdom||Australia||New Zealand||India||South Africa|